Categories > Books > Harry Potter > A Horcrux’s Fate

 Not from pain, exactly.
 But the sudden chill jolted him, drawing a sharp gasp through clenched teeth.

 Fever, he realised.
-He could feel it now.
-Heat under his skin, heat behind his eyes, sticking to him.
-He was roasting one moment and shivering the next, stuck in that miserable middle bit where even his body couldn’t decide what it was doing.
+He could feel it now; heat under his skin, behind his eyes, stuck to him.
+He was roasting one moment and shivering the next, trapped in that miserable middle bit where even his body couldn’t decide what it was doing.

 Harry didn’t need to look to know the expression she wore.

-He could feel it, that fierce, furious love that only a mother could hold.
+He could feel it—that fierce love that only a mother could hold.
 The kind that would fight off Death itself with nothing but bare hands and sheer determination.

-He wanted to thank her.
-He wanted to say, I’m sorry you have to see me like this.
+He wanted to thank her and say, I’m sorry you have to see me like this.
 But the words remained buried—locked somewhere beneath the heat and the ache and the fog in his mind.

 The silence stretched.
 No one moved or spoke.
 Harry could hear only his breathing.
 It made it hard to think.
 Harder still to breathe.